 Hothouse by Brian Aldiss Review: This Book Made Me Cry

 Hothouse was originally published as a group of short stories that won the Hugo Award for Short Fiction in 1962.
-We follow a tribe of future humans as they travel from the afternoon of Earth to the tops of the tree line, to space, to the area where land and ocean meet, to the dusk of the Earth, and to the night of the Earth in an amazing adventure in this mind-blowing world that feels like a hallucination at times.
+We follow a tribe of future humans as they travel from the afternoon of Earth to the tops of the tree line, to space, to the area where land and ocean meet, to the dusk of the Earth, and to the night of the Earth in an amazing adventure in a mind-blowing world that feels like a hallucination at times.
 It is not based on the best science, but the rules of the universe are consistent, making it feel real.
-The setting and the rules of the carnivorous plants are the only interesting elements of the story.
-The characters and different future animals also make the world fun and adventurous.
 In the far future, humans aren't the only intelligent species.
 The sapient fungus known as The Morel, The Flymen, The Tummy Belly Men, the baboons from the Nightside, termite castles and the great Sodal.
 Each are fascinating and well developed.
 The morel made me cry at one point.

 SPOILERS AHEAD!!!